airbnb/swift/README.md

   // WRONG

   /**
-  * A planet that exists somnewhere in the universe.
+  * A planet that exists somewhere in the universe.
   *
   * Planets have many properties.
 For example, the best planets
   * have atmospheres and bodies of water to support life.